ismara-unibas/crema_uploader/README.md

 condition3	bg	/data/file9.fastq.gz
 ```

 First column contains condition name for every fastq file (fastq pair).
 Second column contains type of a file either **fg** for foreground samples or **bg** for background samples.
 Third column contains path to fastq file or path fastq file for firs end reads in a pair.
-Fourth column contains path a second end read file iof data is paired end.
+Fourth column contains path to the second end read file if data is paired end.
-If you have data with multiple replicates per condition you can specify multiple fastq files percondition like in the example ebove for *condition3*.
+If you have data with multiple replicates per condition you can specify multiple fastq files per condition like in the example above for *condition3*.
 Your dataset could be a mixture of single-end and paired end fastq files.

 ### Example